Maluscat/reactive-storage/README.md

 ```

 ### Intercepting values
-By default, a configured **setter** is a passive observer, so after being called,
+By default, a **setter** is passive: after being called, the passed value will
-the passed value will automatically be set to the property's respective
+automatically be set to the property's respective endpoint.
+However, a setter
-endpoint.
-However, a setter may return `true` to prevent the value from being
+can return `true` to prevent the value from being set.
+In addition, a
-set.
-In addition to just dropping a value like this, a modified/custom value
-can be assigned instead using the passed default setter `set`.
+modified/custom value can be assigned instead using the passed default setter
+`set` (after which `true` should always be returned to prevent setting a value
+twice).

 A **getter** analogously only observes the fetched values passively by default,
 being given the value of the underlying endpoint when a property is fetched.
-Any return value other than a nullish value (`null` or `undefined`) will yield
+However, any return value other than a nullish value (`null` or `undefined`)
-this value to the caller.
+will yield this value to the caller.

-In this example, any assigned value that isn't a number will be discarded, while
+Here, any assigned value that isn't a number will be discarded, while numbers
-numbers will always be clamped to the range [0, 100].
-When fetched, they will be
+will always be clamped to the range [0, 100].
+When fetched, they will be rounded
-rounded to the nearest 5:
+to the nearest 5:
 ```js
 const storage = new ReactiveStorage({
   depth: Infinity,